telerik/maui-docs/controls/datagrid/columns/reordering.md

         - `Cancel` (`bool`)&mdash;Defines a value indicating whether the reordering operation is canceled.

 * `ColumnReordered`&mdash;Raised when a column has been successfully reordered.
 The `ColumnReordered` event handler receives the following parameters:
-    - `sender` argument which is of type `object`, but can be cast to the `RadDataGrid` type.
+    - A `sender` argument which is of type `object`, but can be cast to the `RadDataGrid` type.
-    - `ColumnReorderCompletingEventArgs` which has a reference to the following properties:
+    - A `ColumnReorderCompletingEventArgs` object, which has a reference to the following properties:
         - `Column` (`DataGridColumn`)&mdash;Gets the column that has been reordered.
         - `OldIndex` (`int`) &mdash;Gets the initial index of the column that has been reordered.
         - `OldIsFrozen` (`bool`)&mdash;Gets the initial `Telerik.Maui.Controls.DataGrid.DataGridColumn.IsFrozen` value of the column that has been reordered.